lsst-dm/dmtn-020/index.rst

 ongoing sprint.

 Meetings take place using `Google Hangouts`_ at a pre-arranged URL.
-Meetings take place at 11:00 (11am) Project (Pacific) Time on Tuesdays and Fridays.
+Meetings take place at 11:00 (11 a.m.)
+Project (Pacific) Time on Tuesdays and Fridays.

 .. _Google Hangouts: https://hangouts.google.com/